 Where records intersect in some way, they are linked together using a type of field called a Linked field: the record for a book in the Library catalogue is linked to a record for the book's author in Persons and institutions from the author.name (ya) Linked field:

-An item recorded in the Object catalogue can link to one or more records in Persons and institutions which hold details about the item's creator(s).
+An item recorded in the Object catalogue can link to one or more records in Persons and institutions that hold details about the item's creator(s).

 Field label: Creator